CookieSource/wikijs/howto/bugreports.md

 - Installer
 - Welcome Screen
 - Rate Mirrors

 For other issues please make an issue request under **issues** on GitHub.
 ## Discord
 If you're part of our Discord community, you can report bugs in the development section the [#bug-reports](https://discord.com/channels/805020018537660416/927929717309448212/927936296842854411) chanel.
-It's divided into 3 sections
+It's divided into 3 sections:
 ### Software
 For bugs with software.
 Pick this category afterwards in the opened ticket channel.
 Please fill in the required information.
 ### Installation